Punktum-dk/epp-service-specification/Poll-Message-Reference-Guide.md

 **Operation:** update secondary email
 **Message:** %-DK has confirmed the new secondary email, %email% - %responsible%
 **ResData type:** `contact:panData`
+**Trigger:** The registrant has confirmed the new secondary email address.

 <details>
 <summary>Show XML example</summary>